The

 His successes are all the more startling, considering the news he heard years ago that could have changed everything.

-It’s a warm day outside the Drew Marine headquarters.
+It’s a warm day on the Post University campus.
 Even if it wasn’t, the air conditioning would be going inside Frank's office.
 “I hate the heat… it just wears you down,” Monteiro deadpans, and for good reason.

 “April 2007,” Frank says, pointing to his left side.
 “I had thought I pinched a nerve in this shoulder, because this whole hand and arm were tingling.
 As the week went on, it got worse.
 Long story short, I had one hell of a visit to the ER.
 I was using very colorful metaphors and phrases with the doctor, as they were trying to explain to me that I had one of two things.”